 Fatigue is one of numerous hazards that need to be risk assessed and managed in a DHB.
 Appendix D shows Capital and Coast DHB's hazard reporting and risk assessment matrix.
-Using this same matrix to assess fatigue-related risk would enable it to be compared to other hazards.
-This would help prioritise where limited resources (people and financial) can be targeted for mitigations that provide the best overall safety improvement.
-Fatigue risk assessment may require additional training for the staff responsible for general risk assessment.3
+Using this same matrix to assess fatigue-related risk would enable it to be compared with other risks.
+This would help prioritise mitigations that provide the best overall safety improvement.
+Fatigue risk assessment may require additional training for the staff responsible for general risk assessment.10 risks to health and safety arise from people being exposed to hazards (anything that can cause harm).
+Risks must be eliminated so far as is reasonably practicable.
+If a risk can't be eliminated, it must be minimised so far as is reasonably practicable.